threefoldfoundation/info_sdk/src/threefold_now/threefold_now.md

 On its alpha version on Testnet, there are already open-source solutions deployed on top of the TF Grid, covering various fields from a peer-to-peer video platform, online publisher and many more to come.

-TODO change link

-For an overview of the apps which will come see http://info-now.threefold.io/ .
+For an overview of the apps which will come see https://now.threefold.io/.

 ### Some examples: